ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 ```

 **Verbatim Date** is a transcription of the date provided by the
 collector.
-If the collection date is given as “unknown,” then a value
+If the collection date is given as "unknown," then a value
-such as “before 14 Jan 2005” should be entered.
+such as "before 14 Jan 2005" should be entered.
 (The time is never
 completely unknown: We always know that a specimen in hand was collected
 before the present.)